yopdog/test22/Liberland-constitution.md

 * **§II.2.** All persons of age and of sufficient mental capacity shall be fully responsible for their actions; no consensual act between such persons shall be considered a crime; persons who are not of age or of sufficient mental capacity may have their rights and responsibilities limited only so far as is necessary for their own protection and well-being.
 * **§II.3.** No form of taxation, forced redistribution of wealth, or eminent domain shall exist in the Free Republic of Liberland.
 * **§II.4.** The rights in this bill shall apply to collections of individuals as well, i.e. organizations, companies, communities.
+* **§II.5.** Collection of private information or the searching of private property may be otherized if a Warrant, based on probable cause and limited scope, is issued by a respectable court.

 ### Article III - Overriding Provisions
 * **§III.1.** Notwithstanding any provision of this Bill of Rights, the United Cantons assembly shall have the power to pass Bills regulating the flow of Persons, goods, services and capital across the border of the Free Republic of Liberland.
 Such regulations shall be intruduced for the purpose of good relations with other countries and shall retain as much as possible the rights and freedoms of this bill.